abdo-aary/qombating-fires/README.md

 ├── storage/                    # Experiments' results.
 Directory generated automatically, with content not handled │                               # by Git
 │
-├── tests/                      # Test cases to ensure the code behaves as expected │
+├── tests/                      # Test cases to ensure the code behaves as expected.
+These used in CI/CD as well │
 ├── requirements.txt            # The dependencies file for reproducing the analysis environment │